skytap/docker-machine-driver-skytap/README.md

 # Skytap Driver for Docker Machine (technical preview)
 ##Create docker machines on [Skytap](http://www.skytap.com).

-To create machines on [Skytap](http://www.skytap.com), you must supply 3 parameters: your Skytap User Id, your Skytap API Security Token, and the VM Id to use as the source image for the new machine.
+To create machines on [Skytap](http://www.skytap.com), you must supply 3 parameters: your Skytap User ID, your Skytap API Security Token, and the VM ID to use as the source image for the new machine.

 ## Configuring credentials
 Before using the Skytap driver, retrieve your API credentials and ensure the credentials on the VM image are properly configured.